 About Me

-I was inspired to become a doula after many years of working in daycare and Montessori school settings and working at a non-profit that provided free doula care to BIPOC people in Ithaca, New York.
+I was inspired to become a doula after many years of working in daycare and Montessori school settings, nannying, and working at a non-profit that provided free doula care to BIPOC people in Ithaca, New York.
 As I built relationships with families, I saw the lack of perinatal care and resources for new parents and decided I wanted to change that.
+I felt called to birth work specifically.
+I believe everyone deserves a doula, because everyone deserves an advocate in such a pivotal moment of their life.
+I want my clients to feel fully autonomous in their bodies throughout their birth experience.
 I feel called to make a difference for all birthing and postpartum people.
-I am especially passionate about working with LGBTQ + people, single parents, and first-time parents - but I am so happy and excited to serve all birthing people.
+I am especially passionate about working with LGBTQ + parents, single parents, and first-time parents - but I am so happy and excited to serve all birthing people.

 I am also a Certified Breastfeeding Specialist (CBS) and offer lactation counselor services.
-I am also working towards earning my IBCLC (International Board Certified Lactation Consultant certification) and being able to further support families in their lactation journeys.
+Whatever your feeding goals, I am happy to support you and help plan with you.
+I am working towards earning my IBCLC (International Board Certified Lactation Consultant certification) and being able to further support families in their lactation journeys.

 My experience is in doula care, infant day-care settings, non-profit work, and milk banking.
-Outside of doula care, I currently work at the Mother’s Milk Bank Northeast as a donor intake specialist.
+Outside of doula care, I currently work at the Mother’s Milk Bank Northeast as a donor intake coordinator.

 My long term goal is to have an impact on marginalized communities.
 I am always open to sliding scale payments as well for my clients.

-Doula care, especially support during the postpartum period, is seen as a luxury to many people, because it has become more inaccessible.
+Doula care is seen as a luxury to many people, because it has become more inaccessible.
 I aim to serve all families and parents, especially those that are not always able to get the care that they need.
 I am always very mindful of the various identities that I hold and my clients hold and keep those in mind as we get to know each other.
 I chose to train and certify with Birthing Advocacy Doula Trainings because they are a Black and Queer led organization that aligns with my values of reproductive justice.